Alexander Evans (American politician)

-Alexander Evans (September 13, 1818 – December 5, 1888) was a U.S. Representative from Maryland.
+Alexander Evans (September 13, 1818 – December 5, 1888) was an American politician from Maryland.
+He served as a U.S. Representative from Maryland from 1847 to 1853.
+He served as a member of the Maryland House of Delegates, representing Cecil County in 1867.

 Early life

-Alexander Evans was born on September 13, 1818 in Elkton, Maryland to Mary (née Oliver) and Amos Alexander Evans.
+Alexander Evans was born on September 13, 1818, in Elkton, Maryland, to Mary (née Oliver) and Amos Alexander Evans.
+His father worked as a physician in Elkton.
 Evans attended the public schools and the local academy at Elkton.
 He later studied law.
 He was admitted to the bar in 1845 and commenced practice in his native city.

 Career

 Evans was a civil engineer's assistant and was appointed the chief engineer of the Annapolis and Elk Ridge Railroad.

 Evans was elected as a Whig to the Thirtieth, defeating Richard Carmichael.
 He then went on to serve in the Thirty-first, and Thirty-second Congresses; serving from March 4, 1847 – March 3, 1853.

 Evans was elected to the Maryland House of Delegates in 1866 under a Democratic ticket.
+He served in 1867.
 While a delegate, he was involved in arranging the 1867 Maryland Constitution.

 He engaged in the practice of law until his death.

 Personal life

 Evans was married to Mary Manly.
-Together, they had one child, Alexander Evans Jr.

-Evans was the nephew of Levi Hollingsworth Evans, a Maryland state senator and Cecil County judge.
+Together, they had one child, Alexander Evans Jr. He was the nephew of Levi Hollingsworth Evans, a Maryland state senator and Cecil County judge.
 His brother was Colonel Andrew Wallace Evans.

-Death

-Evans died in Elkton, Maryland on December 5, 1888.
+Evans died in Elkton, Maryland, on December 5, 1888.
 He is interred in Elkton Presbyterian Cemetery.